ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     ```

     ```rust linenums="1"
-    // Create tonic/ArunaAPI request to add user with read only permissions to a project let request = CreateAuthorizationRequest {
+    // Create tonic/ArunaAPI request to add user with read only permissions to a resource let request = CreateAuthorizationRequest {
         resource_id: "<resource-id>".to_string(),
         user_id: "<user-id>".to_string(),